Classic Chicken Soup Recipe: The One That Actually Works When You’re Sick

 How to Make Classic Chicken Soup (The Real Way)

-I’m going to walk you through this exactly how I make it.
-No shortcuts that ruin the flavor.
-No unnecessary steps that waste your time.
-Just what actually works.
+I’m going to walk you through exactly how I make it.
+There are no shortcuts that compromise the flavor.
+There are no extraneous steps that could waste your time.
+Follow the proven effective steps.

 Step 1: Start Your Classic Chicken Soup with Cold Water